What’s wrong with an Individual Voluntary Arrangement?

 It can be terrifying and isolating when you start struggling to meet payment demands and begin to slide into debt.
 At this point, you may feel desperate for a ‘magic’ solution to your debt problem.

 If you are already in an IVA, you will know that there is no such thing as an easy way out of debt.
 An IVA is a written contract, which is an exchange of promises between you and the creditors who are bound by the IVA.

 You will have agreed to make payments to your IVA over a fixed period of time and your creditors will have agreed to accept those payments instead of the individual claims they had against you.

 There could be serious consequences if you fail to make the agreed payments.
 However, you may have been badly advised when you agreed to enter into an IVA and you may not have been warned about those consequences.

 The companies who ‘sell’ IVAs are often paid very large referral fees.
 This means there is very little emphasis on getting the ‘right’ solution for your circumstances.
 This makes it almost impossible to get impartial advice – making it very difficult to assess your options when an IVA becomes inappropriate and/or unaffordable.

-Consumer Law Barristers offers a flexible alternative to any insolvency process.
+CLB offers a flexible alternative to any insolvency process.
 If you would like to discuss your IVA and explore your options, we are here to speak with you today.